void-linux/void-packages/Manual.md

 - `homepage` A string pointing to the `upstream` homepage.

 - `license` A string matching any license file available in `/usr/share/licenses`.
-Multiple licenses should be separated by commas, i.e `GPL-3, LGPL-2.1`.
+Multiple licenses should be separated by commas, Example: `GPL-3, LGPL-2.1`.

 - `maintainer` A string in the form of `name <user@domain>`.
 The email for this field must be a valid email that you can be reached